cloudberrydb/cloudberrydb-site/docs/update-stats-using-analyze.md

 There is a trade-off between the amount of time it takes to generate statistics and the quality, or accuracy, of the statistics.

 To allow large tables to be analyzed in a reasonable amount of time, `ANALYZE` takes a random sample of the table contents, rather than examining every row.
 To increase the number of sample values for all table columns adjust the `default_statistics_target` configuration parameter.
 The target value ranges from 1 to 1000; the default target value is 100.
 The `default_statistics_target` variable applies to all columns by default, and specifies the number of values that are stored in the list of common values.
-A larger target may improve the quality of the query planner’s estimates, especially for columns with irregular data patterns. `default_statistics_target` can be set at the coordinator/session level and requires a reload.
+A larger target may improve the quality of the query planner's estimates, especially for columns with irregular data patterns. `default_statistics_target` can be set at the coordinator/session level and requires a reload.

 ## When to run ANALYZE